Descanonge/neba/docs/source/config/extending.rst

 .. important::

-    Any additional file loader class should be added to :attr:`.ApplicationBase.file_loaders` to be utilized by the application.
+    Any additional file loader class should be added to :attr:`.Application.file_loaders` to be utilized by the application.

 Parameter interpolation
 -----------------------